eclipse-hono/hono/site/homepage/content/community/get-in-touch.md

 +++
-title = "Get in Touch"
+linkTitle = "Get in Touch"
-weight = 630
+title = "How to get in touch with the Hono Community" weight = 630 type = "page"
 [menu.main]
     parent = "Community"
 +++